 The Cut and Style of Your First Suit

-The cut and style of your first suit should be conservative— end of story.
-The top should be a two-button jacket with a notch lapel, trust us— this universally looks good on practically every guy.
-Just make sure that the lapel isn’t rolled too high and that a fair amount of your shirt and tie are peeping through at the neck and cuffs.
+When it comes to the cut and style of your first suit, opt for a conservative approach.
+Choose a two-button jacket with a notch lapel.
+This style is universally flattering and suits nearly every body type.
+Ensure that the lapel is not too high and allows a glimpse of your shirt and tie at the neck and cuffs.

 The Fit of Your First Suit